aadarshjha/kombucha/README.md

 In order to use Kombucha, you must have [Node](https://nodejs.org/en/) installed locally on your computer.
 After doing so, please follow the next steps to get Kombucha running on your device:

-1. Open up your terminal, and execute `git clone https://github.com/aadarshjha/kombucha.git`
+1. Open up your terminal, and execute `git clone https://github.com/aadarshjha/kombucha.git` or unzip the povided `kombucha-main.zip` file.
 2. `cd kombucha`
 3. `npm run install-deep`
 4. `npm run start`